Our Mission and Our Vision

 Our mission is simple.
 Inspire kids to fall in love with wildlife using art and education.
 We believe the more you learn, the more you love, the more you protect.

-Art has the remarkable ability to communicate the intricate beauty of wildlife and ecosystems in ways that words alone cannot capture.
-Whether it is a gifted student, one who doesn’t speak English, or a special needs child: they all benefit from art.
-Integrating art into our educational approach engages multiple senses, sparks creativity, and encourages a holistic understanding of the delicate balance that sustains life on our planet.
+Art has the remarkable ability to communicate the awesome beauty of wildlife and ecosystems in ways that words alone cannot capture.
+Whether it is a gifted student, one who doesn’t speak English, or a child with disabilities, they all benefit from art.
+Integrating art into our educational approach engages multiple senses, sparks creativity, and is just plain fun!

-Sharing a deep passion for wildlife and habitat, especially the underdogs, they founded our nonprofit in 2022.
+Sharing a deep passion for wildlife, especially the underdogs and their habitat, they founded our nonprofit in 2022.
 Originally called Weiler Woods for Wildlife, we renamed it Champions for Wildlife to better fit our mission of inspiring kids to fall in love with wildlife using art & education.

 Dale started sculpting in his late 40’s and never looked back.
 He’s an artist, a navy pilot, an international consultant and an aerospace engineer all rolled into one.
 Dale still sculpts and donates all sculpture proceeds to our nonprofit.